dnstrach/ChefsKiss/README.md

 ## APIRecipe

 ### Model
-The Response and APIRecipe classes conform to Decodable and contain properties and coding keys to be decoded from the Spoonacular API.
+The Response and APIRecipe classes contain properties and coding keys to be decoded from the Spoonacular API.
 Those properties show recipe data in the ExploreRecipesView and SavedRecipesView tab views.

 ### View Model
 The ViewModel/APIRecipe pathway is broken up into 2 classes: APIRecipeDetailViewModel and ExploreViewModel.
 The ExploreViewModel class contains 2 asynchronous methods that load recipes by category and search recipes by name.
-Both  **loadCategoryRecipes(searchTerm: SearchTerm) async** and **searchRecipes(query: String) async** methods require SearchTerm as an input parameter to determine whether the network is a recipe category or recipe search query.
-Once the network call successfully loads, the loading animation is set to false.
+Both  **loadCategoryRecipes(searchTerm: SearchTerm) async** and **searchRecipes(query: String) async** methods require SearchTerm as an input parameter to determine whether the network request is a recipe category or recipe search query.
+Once the network request loads, the loading animation is set to false.
 The view will then be assigned to category results, search results, or an empty search case.
-The catch statement will either show an alert to notify the user that the API has exceeded its call limit if the status code is 402 or all other possible errors.
+If the status code is 402, the catch statement will show an alert to notify the user that the API has exceeded its call limit.
 The APIRecipeDetailViewModel class determines the grid view and removes duplicate ingredients and equipment from each nested step object.

 ### View
 The APIRecipe view folder contains composed and custom views for the explore, saved, and detail views.
 Grid views are reused for the search and category views.